-Operating revenues in 2020 and 2019 supported current year operation and maintenance expenses before depreciation and amortization.
-Nonoperating revenues include investment income, operating grants, interest expense, gain from the Pier 45 fire insurance settlement, and special items.
+Unlike 2020, operating revenues in 2021 did not support current year operation and maintenance expenses before depreciation and amortization.
+Nonoperating revenues include investment income, operating grants, and gain from the Pier 45 fire insurance settlement.

 Capital contribution revenues fluctuate with the level of capital grant revenues realized from grant-funded construction activities.
-Historically, capital contribution revenues have also included City direct contributions for certain projects and general obligation bond proceeds allocated to fund the Port's open space and park improvement projects.
-In 2020, capital contribution revenues included the allocation of \$49,548,000 in proceeds from City general obligation bonds to support the Seawall Earthquake Safety and Disaster Prevention Program.
+Historically, capital contribution revenues have also included the City's direct contributions for certain projects and general obligation bond proceeds allocated to fund the Port's open space and park improvement projects.
+Capital contributions decreased significantly in 2021 due to a one-time prior year allocation of \$49,548,000 in proceeds from the first issuance of the Seawall Bond.
 Nonoperating expenses are costs outside of normal operations and are reported in the nonoperating revenues and expenses section.
-Examples include any costs for pier removal, demolition work, asset disposition costs, any associated gains and losses from those capital events, and insurance settlements.
-In 2020, nonoperating expenses and costs also included bond issuance costs from the Series 2020AB refunding bonds.
-Also, in 2020 nonoperating revenues consists of a \$3,381,000 net gain from the Pier 45 fire insurance advances after subtracting estimated impairment on assets.
-Information concerning significant variances and nonrecurring items are included in the more detailed discussion that follows.
+Examples include any costs for pier removal, demolition work, asset disposition costs, any associated gains and losses from those capital events, insurance settlements, bond issuance costs, and arbitrage expenses.